 - Kimball Electronics has no intention of interfering with the private lives of its employees unless involvement with alcohol or other drugs on or off the job affects job performance or employee safety.

 - Kimball Electronics encourages employees to voluntarily seek help with drug and alcohol problems.

 - We maintain a tobacco/nicotine‐free work environment.
 The use of tobacco/nicotine products including E-Cigarettes and Vapor Pens is not allowed anywhere within our facilities.
-Tobacco/Nicotine use on Kimball Electronics
+Tobacco/Nicotine use on Kimball property is only

-for its employees and customers.
+its employees and customers.
 Any person violating this policy will be subject to appropriate disciplinary action, up to and including separation.
-As an additional measure of safety, no firearms or weapons will
+As an additional measure of safety, no firearms or weapons will be allowed

 b) Employee Safety

 - We consistently strive for an injury‐free culture and believe that all injuries can be prevented.

 - Roles that require physically demanding work are specifically identified and communicated to employees.
 It is the responsibility of all employees to report any on‐the‐job injury, safety incident or illness, no matter how minor,